murageh/web_gourmet_backend/README.md

 ```bash
 python manage.py runserver
 ```
 The application will be accessible at http:// localhost:8000.

+Proceed to then start the frontend, which will be accessible in the root project.
+More instructions on how to run it are available on the project's `README.md` file.

 ## Usage
 To use the application, you can input a website URL in the input field on the homepage.
 You can then proceed to ask any